StanSkrivanek/git_basics/lesson_03.md

 ### Git objects folders structure

 WE already know that Git runs SHA-1 encryption function on file snapshot to create unique _hash_.
-Hre is comming explanation why is blazing fast.
+Here is coming explanation why is blazing fast.
 When _hash_ is created Git will take **first two** digits of that _hash_ as prefix and assign this prefix as sub-folder name and place rest of _hash_ number inside this folder.

 Each _hash_ that start with identical prefix will be stored in the same directory.
 This system save lots of search time on large projects.
 I know that is a bit confusing at this moment but it will all make sense later.